autistic-symposium/blockchain-science-py/magick-py/README.md

 Vector: [312, 175, 328, 381, 687, 681, 136, 814, 785, 441, 867, 601, 857, 961, 404, 209, 2, 555, 648, 437, 589, 391, 592, 318, 340, 94, 460, 981, 359, 968, 941, 171, 346, 812, 402, 413, 697, 278, 534, 808, 616, 606, 273, 849, 857, 198, 221, 81, 720, 890, 213, 364, 481, 93, 219, 324, 657, 391, 860, 865, 663, 194, 660, 298, 1, 677, 346, 164, 509, 564, 854, 1, 295, 197, 811, 175, 874, 944, 140, 641, 417, 379, 569, 532, 229, 934, 914, 889, 287, 134, 14, 360, 377, 728, 223, 335, 272, 24, 293, 777]

 ✨ 5.
-We scale the query vector by delta=mod/p and db vecto to 1/p ✨ scaled_query:
+We scale the query vector by delta=mod/p and db vector to 1/p ✨ scaled_query:
 Rows: 100
 Cols: 1